w3f/Grants-Program/applications/Lastic.md

 - Data models / API specifications of the core functionality
 - An overview of the technology stack to be used
 - Documentation of core components, protocols, architecture, etc. to be deployed
-- PoC/MVP or other relevant prior work or research on the topic
+- PoC/MVP: A website where users can view the current state of coretime on Polkadot
 - What your project is _not_ or will _not_ provide or implement
-  - The ability for Polkadot users to manipulate cores by slicing them up
+  - The ability for Polkadot users to manipulate cores, for example, by slicing them up
   - The ability to buy or sell coretime on a secondary market like what Lastic intends to provide long-term

-Things that shouldn’t be part of the application (see also our [FAQ](../docs/faq.md)):
-- The (future) tokenomics of your project
-- For non-infrastructure projects—deployment and hosting costs, maintenance or audits
-- Business-oriented activities (marketing, business planning), events or outreach

 ### Ecosystem Fit

 - Lastic fits into the ecosystem by providing users of coretime with an interface to evaluate the current state of cores available, cores purchased/owned, coretime sales opportunities, task assignments, regions created, regions in the instantaneous coretime pool, purchases of instantaneous coretime.
-- Target audience: parachain teams, dapp developers, collators and validators, coretime providers, polkadot analysts and analytics providers.
+- Target audience: parachain teams, dapp developers, collators and validators, coretime providers, polkadot analysts and analytics providers, mev actors, dot holders
 - The Lastic UI will meet the needs of users who want a user-friendly interface for understanding the current state of coretime on Polkadot.
 Lastic as a whole aims to address the need for a secondary marketplace for blockspace on polkadot by allowing teams with the need for more blockspace to purchase it, as well as teams with a surplus of blockspace to sell it.
 - Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?
   - No.